fkie-cad/hexter/README.md

 The correct path to your build tools may be passed with the `/bt` parameter or just changed in the script [winBuild.bat](winBuild.bat) itself.

-The PlatformToolset defaults to "v142", but may be changed with the `/pts` option.
+The PlatformToolset may be changed with the `/pts` option.
-"v142" is used for VS 2019 version, "v143" would be used in VS 2022.

 In a developer cmd you can also type:
 ```bash